Saketh1196/Programming/README.md

 ![](Python/car.jpg)
 #### Note:

 Due to some issue the file is unable to load in the Github repository.
-It is resolved by opening the below link:
+It is resolved by opening the below link 'Object detection.ipynb':

 [Object detection.ipynb](https://nbviewer.jupyter.org/github/Saketh1196/Programming/blob/main/Python/Object%20detection.ipynb)

-### B. Text Detection from image
+## C. Text Detection from image

 The main goal is to detect text from a given image.